airbytehq/airbyte/docs/architecture/basic-normalization.md

 When extracting nested objects or arrays, the Basic Normalization process needs to figure out new names for the expanded tables.

-For example, if we had a `cars` table where a nested column `cars` refers to other similar cars.
+For example, if we had a `cars` table with a nested column `cars` containing an object whose schema is identical to the parent table.

 ```javascript
 {